 Team members anticipate taking on a certain amount of tasks in the beginning of the project, but as you fast track, they may have to take on additional and unexpected work.This in turn can increase the risk of burnout.

 One way to prevent this from happening is to use a project management tool that makes it easy to see and track what's on your team's plate.
-Using work management software that identifies your team’s workload can help you visualize who is available, and who needs help getting work done.Learn more about Asana for project management
+Using work management software that identifies your team’s workload can help you visualize who is available, and who needs help getting work done.Try Asana for project management

 The goal of project crashing is to bring in additional resources so you can move more quickly to hit your deadline.
 This typically means increased costs as you are bringing on additional headcount for the team.
 While the goal of crashing is to use the least incremental cost possible, it’s still likely that those additional costs can push your project over budget.